This guide will take you through the Pi specific steps of an LFS build.

 We're going to work our way through the development version of LFS, while paying extra attention to the steps where the instructions differ for the Pi.
 It is therefore recommended that you keep the LFS book open in another browser tab.
 You'll find a pointer to the corresponding section of the LFS book at each step.
 The LFS book steps that are not mentioned can be assumed to work on the Pi exactly as printed.

-This guide was tested and verified on an 8GB Kingston SD card with 2013-02-09-wheezy-raspbian as the host system but most Linux distributions should be able to work as a host platform for your LFS build as long as the required tools can be added.
+This guide was tested and verified on an 32GB SanDisk SD card with Raspbian Buster (2020-05-27) as the host system but most Linux distributions should be able to work as a host platform for your LFS build as long as the required tools can be added.
 The minimum SD card size is probably 4GB.
 If you use the PiLFS base image, you're all set and you save a few hours on the total build time with more free space for your build compared to Raspbian.

-Grand total build time is approximately 60 hours on RPi 1 and 12 hours on RPi 2.
+Grand total build time is anywhere from 60 hours on RPi 1 to 8 hours on RPi 4.

 The first thing you have to decide before you start building is whether you're going to create an additional partition to hold your LFS system or use a PC to help finalize your SD card after a complete build.